In This Article

 Gold, for example, has often been seen as a store of value during times of rising prices.
 Other commodities like oil and agricultural products may also do well during hyperinflation due to increased demand or scarcity.

-However, it’s important to remember that the value of commodities can be volatile and may not always provide consistent returns.
+However, it’s important to remember that the value of commodities can be volatile and may not always provide consistent investment returns.

 Value Stocks

-Value stocks, especially those from companies with pricing power, can be a smart investment during periods of inflation rises.
 These stocks belong to companies that have the ability to increase prices and maintain profitability even when the overall market is experiencing rising prices.

 By investing in value stocks, you are positioning yourself for long-term gains as they tend to outperform other types of investments during inflationary periods.
-Remember that it’s important to look for companies with low capital needs and strong fundamentals when considering value stocks as an investment strategy against hyperinflation.

 Treasury Inflation-Protected Securities (TIPS)